 Outside-the-Box Data Security SolutionsCybersecurity methods have not been sustainable in recent years.
 The new mindset should be reactive to hackers and consider what actions to take once they’re already in the system.
 However this doesn’t come naturally to many cyber professionals and a cultural change within the workspace is a crucial component to enhance safety.
 The concept of “Moving Target Defense” (MTD) is an innovative, game-changing opportunity for cybersecurity.
 Instead of protecting a static infrastructure, which most security teams focus on, moving target defense continuously and dynamically shifts the attack surface which as a result frustrates the attackers.
 In fact, The Department of Homeland Security were the first to fund the concept of MTD and are supporting startups through commercial partnerships or investment opportunities.
 Cryptomove, a company specialized in MTD, landed a contract with the Department of Homeland Security in just a few short months after the launch of their product in early 2017.
 Since launch, Cryptomove signed a commercial agreement with one of the largest banks in Europe.
 In 2018, cybersecurity will continue to be a top priority for executives and a shift in the mindset for adopting innovative solutions.
 As a result, the concept of “Moving Target Defense” will take its leap to adaptation.

 If you work for a corporation that is interested in meeting cutting edge startups tailored to your specific business goals, get in touch here.

-If you are a startup with an amazing idea and great technology looking for a partner to grow, get investment, and find new clients, get in touch here.
+If you are a startup with an amazing idea and great technology looking for a fintech accelerator to grow, get investment, and find new clients, get in touch here.